Wonderfully crispy and flavorful bacon chips work well for scooping up guacamole, salsa, or sour cream.

 Another option is to brush the bacon pieces with a thin layer of maple syrup (real or sugar-free) before you bake them.
 Add a bit of cayenne for an interesting sweet-smoky-spicy flavor combination.

 Serve these chips as you would serve any other chips, alone (they are delicious all on their own) or with your choice of a tasty dip.
 Guacamole is an excellent choice.
-Other options include salsa, ranch dip, and sour cream or Greek yogurt dip.
+Other options include salsa, ranch dip, cheese fondue, and Greek yogurt dip.

 On game day, I like to make us a snack platter with these chips, with parmesan crisps or keto cheese chips, some fresh-cut vegetables, and a dip or two.
 No one complains, not even my kids who typically eat a higher-carb fare than we do.